100 High Street

 Finally, with the assistance of pharmacy students/interns, the pharmacists provide face-to-face and written education to all inpatients on warfarin.
 The pharmacy resident would be responsible for providing coverage for this service during an elective four-week rotation.

 The coronary care unit (CCU) at Buffalo General is focused on the management of critical cardiac patients.
 The service consists of an attending cardiologist, a cardiology fellow, two to three medical residents, several medical interns, and a pharmacist.
 The pharmacist is responsible for providing evidence-based recommendations for appropriate cardiac pharmacotherapy management in addition to day to day management of critically ill patients.
 The pharmacist manages drug therapies through verbal/written recommendations in compliance with Kaleida Health’s approved protocols.
 The pharmacist also reports any adverse drug reactions (ADR) and medication errors.
 The pharmacist may be called upon to discuss various pharmacotherapy topics with the medical team in small group sessions.
 There is opportunity for observation of invasive and non-invasive cardiac procedures.
 Finally, weekly therapeutics discussions and a formal evidenced based medicine topic presentation are requirements for successful completion of this rotation.
 This is a 4-week elective experience.

 Buffalo General’s cardiac medical intensive care unit (CMICU) medical teaching team covers on average 12-16 patients.
 The team members rotate monthly and include an attending physician, a pulmonary/critical care fellow, a resident(s), 2-3 interns, +/-medical students and a clinical pharmacist.
 The clinical pharmacist provides educational sessions and materials, as well as drug information to all health-care professionals on the team.
 Drug therapy monitoring is provided to all CMICU patients.
 The clinical pharmacist has an integral role in medication selection utilizing knowledge of current literature to compare treatment options with respect to efficacy, pharmacokinetics, adverse effects, and pharmacoeconomics.
 Dosage adjustment and therapy duration recommendations are based on clinical/laboratory data, patient responses, and the patient’s concurrent diseases.
 Patient outcomes are also routinely assessed.

 The clinical pharmacist is also responsible for ADR and Medication Error reporting involving team patients.
-Each Pharmacy Practice Resident is precepted by the clinical pharmacist for eight weeks.
+Each Pharmacy Practice Resident is precepted by the clinical pharmacist for six weeks.